Immunization has saved more lives in Canada in the last 50 years than any other health measure.

 Which vaccines contain egg protein and why?

-The MMR (measles, mumps and rubella) vaccine and the influenza (flu) vaccines contain egg protein.
-Egg protein is present in these vaccines because the viruses used to make them are grown in eggs (flu vaccine) or in cells taken from eggs (MMR vaccine).
-The amount of egg protein in the MMR vaccine is not harmful for children with egg allergies.
+The MMR (measles, mumps and rubella), MMRV (measles, mumps, rubella and varicella), and influenza (flu) vaccines contain egg protein.
+Egg protein is present in these vaccines because the viruses used to make them are grown in eggs (flu vaccine) or in cells taken from eggs (MMR and MMRV vaccines).
+Children with egg allergies can be safely immunized with these vaccines.

 For More Information